-- a station where they can see as much of the course as possible, and yet accessible to competitors who wish to lodge a protest - binoculars, if deemed necessary - communication equipment such that they can overhear comments from and between race umpires on the progress of the race, details of warnings, circumstances of disqualifications etc. and such that they can discuss a situation with a race umpire, transmit a verdict to the Judges and hold a brief conversation with the race programme controller, and/or the Secretary of the Competition.
+- a station where they can see as much of the course as possible, and yet accessible to competitors who wish to lodge a protest - binoculars, if deemed necessary - communication equipment such that they can overhear comments from and between race umpires on the progress of the race, details of warnings, circumstances of disqualifications etc. and such that they can discuss a situation with a race umpire, transmit a verdict to the Judges and hold a brief conversation with other officials.
 The traditional red and white flags used to signal to the judges may be used, or radio messages may be substituted if they are sited out of view of the judges.